Posts Tagged ‘Alternate History’

 “You think?”
 He heard George quietly ask behind him.

-Now heading south to Plainfield, Henry was surprised at what good time they were making.
-He didn’t remember the roads being this good when he was a kid.
-This short trip was the first time Henry remembered his son being so quiet.
-He just kept staring out the window, looking out over the miles of outstretched plains.
+Another thing Henry didn’t remember was a time when his son was so quiet.
+George just kept staring out the window, looking out over the miles of outstretched plains.
+Eventually, his son did say something.
 “I wouldn’t have been able to grow up here.”
-Henry heard is son say.

 “It’s where I grew up.”
 Henry said matter of fact like, still looking at the empty road ahead.